Jahia/jahia-watcher-backend/README.md

-# jahia-watcher-backend
+# Jahia Watcher backend DX module
 This module contains all the backend functionality for the Jahia Watcher native mobile application

 ## Building

-Checkout and build the jahia-spam-filtering module first, then build this project using :
+Checkout and build the [jahia-spam-filtering](https://github.com/Jahia/jahia-spam-filtering) module first, then build this project using :

     mvn clean install